 In France, the possession and use of cannabis remains prohibited and can be punished by one year’s imprisonment or a fine of up to 4,000 Euros.
 And in Germany, possession of cannabis remains a criminal offence, albeit the Public Prosecutor may not prosecute if the offence relates to a small amount for personal use and it is not in the public interest to prosecute.

 In Sweden there is no distinction between ‘hard’ and ‘soft’ drugs and both can be punished by imprisonment.

 The history of UK cannabis law

 In the early 1900s, cannabis was popular both as a recreational and a medicinal compound and it is rumoured to have been given to Queen Victoria by her doctor to relieve period pain.
-Cannabis use was legal and was reportedly used by writers and others artists as a source of inspiration and to aid imagination.
+Cannabis use was legal and was reportedly used by writers and other artists as a source of inspiration, and to aid imagination.
 For example, the books ‘Alice in Wonderland’ and ‘Through the Looking Glass’ were thought to be written while Lewis Carroll was using cannabis.

 The development of superior alternatives, such as the invention of the syringe for rapid drug inducement and the development of aspirin, led to the reduced use of cannabis in medicine.

 Cannabis was first made illegal in the UK in 1928.

 The 1971 Misuse of Drugs Act was later introduced to provide guidance on controlled drugs, and cannabis was classified as a ‘class B’ drug.

 The Early 2000s – The downgrading of Cannabis

 In the early 2000s, there was a temporary change in the UK Government’s stance on cannabis, largely in response to changing public perception towards the drug at the time.